-Fair Value of Financial Instruments
+Fair Value of Financial Instruments - Restated

 eMagin's cash, cash equivalents, accounts receivable, short-term investments, accounts payable and debt are stated at cost which approximates fair value due to the short-term nature of these instruments.
+The Company measures the fair value of our warrants based on the Monte Carlo Simulation approach.